mitsuba-renderer/enoki/docs/dynamic.rst

     /* Reset the time value of all records */ for (size_t i = 0; i < packets(coord); ++i) {
-        auto &&ref = packet(coord, n);
+        GPSRecord2<FloatP&> = packet(coord, n);
         ref.time = 0;
     }

-When used with a dynamic data structure, ``packet()`` function is interesting because it returns an instance of a new type ``GPSRecord2<FloatP&>`` that was not discussed yet (note the ampersand in the template argument).
-Instead of directly storing data, all fields of a ``GPSRecord2<FloatP&>`` are references pointing to packets of data elsewhere in memory.
-In this case, assigning (writing) to a field of this structure of references will change the corresponding entry *of the dynamic array*.
+The ``packet()`` function is interesting because it returns an instance of a new type ``GPSRecord2<FloatP&>`` that was not discussed yet (note the ampersand in the template argument).
+Instead of directly storing data, all fields of a ``GPSRecord2<FloatP&>`` are *references* pointing to packets of data elsewhere in memory.
+In this case, assigning (writing) to a field of this structure of references will change the corresponding entry of the dynamic array!
 Conceptually, this looks as follows:

 .. image:: dynamic-03.svg
     :width: 600px